How to Handle “I’m Bored” During the School Holidays (Without Losing Your Patience)

 They’re overstimulated and don’t know how to reset

-Our instinct is to solve it.
+Our natural instinct is to solve it.

 But when we immediately provide entertainment, we accidentally teach them that boredom = Mum fixes it.